1.0 The creative process

-Finally, the carefully crafted proposition message is designed to influence and inform people about the value of your product or service.
+Finally, words and images are carefully crafted to influence and inform people about your product or service.

-Production covers all the technical skills and resources needed to launch your website, print your brochure or produce your video.
+Production covers all the technical skills and resources needed to launch your online projects, brochure or video.

 It’s easy to be influenced by peer groups.
 Most people want to stand alongside like-minded people.
-This is quite natural, but it can lead to wanting to be like them.
+This is quite natural, but it can lead to me-tooism and a herd mentality.
 And this is not good for your business.